Amazon and online shopping in Germany: This is how powerful the e-commerce giant is

 Amazon Online Shopping in Deutschland neue Daten

 E-commerce in Germany is omnipresent.
-The Covid years have accelerated the entire industry by more than a decade, and the effects of the pandemic continue to change the way businesses operate and grow.
-Consumers also research, purchase, and pay for products differently today than they did ten years ago.
+The Covid years have accelerated the entire industry by more than a decade, and the effects of the pandemic are still changing the way businesses operate and grow.
+Consumers also research, buy, and pay for products differently today than they did ten years ago.
 However, one thing has remained the same for years: the biggest player in the industry is Amazon.
-For many German customers, online shopping begins on Amazon.de and often ends there as well.
+Online shopping therefore begins for many German customers on Amazon.de and often ends there as well.

 The competition can hardly keep up with the growth of the company.
-A glance at the largest B2C online shops in the country clearly illustrates the dominance of the online giant in the German market.
-Amazon generates more revenue than the next six spots combined:
+A first glance at the largest B2C online shops in the country highlights the dominance of the online giant in the German market.
+Amazon generates more revenue than the following six places combined:

 Source: EHI Retail Institute

 However, this is not solely the success of Amazon itself.
-Online shopping in Germany is also shaped by third-party sellers who offer their products through a marketplace.
-The revenue of these third-party sellers also grew significantly – from 29% to 34%, while the revenue from amazon.de remained at 19% during the years 2019 and 2020.
+Online shopping in Germany is also characterized by third-party sellers who offer their products through a marketplace.
+The revenue of such third-party sellers also grew significantly – from 29% to 34%, while in the years 2019 and 2020, the revenue of amazon.de remained at 19%.

 Source: statista.de

-Amazon is clearly one of the few companies that was able to leverage the crisis to its advantage.
-This is evidenced by investments in expanding storage space and logistics centers.
-In 2019, Amazon achieved a revenue increase of $47.63 billion compared to the previous year.
-Then came the major upheaval in 2020 with Covid, resulting in an increase of $105.54 billion, followed by another strong revenue growth of $83.76 billion in 2021.
+Amazon clearly belongs to the few companies that were able to take advantage of the crisis.
+This is evidenced, among other things, by the investments in the expansion of warehouse space and logistics centers.
+In 2019, Amazon achieved a global revenue increase of 47.63 billion dollars compared to the previous year.
+Then in 2020, the major upheaval came with Covid, resulting in an increase of 105.54 billion, followed by another strong revenue growth of 83.76 billion in 2021.

-For the first time, revenue slightly declined in 2022 post-pandemic.
-However, by 2023, Amazon was able to increase its revenue again compared to the previous year, both in Germany ($37.59 million) and worldwide ($574.79 million).
+For the first time, revenue decreased slightly in 2022 post-pandemic.
+However, in 2023, Amazon was able to increase its revenue again compared to the previous year, both in Germany (37.59 million $) and worldwide (574.79 million $).

 Revenue of Amazon in Germany vs. worldwide from 2010 to 2023 in billion US dollars.
 Source: statista.de

-Every year, the German Retail Association (HDE) publishes the Online Monitor in collaboration with the Institute for Retail Research (IFH) in Cologne.
-After the significant growth during the pandemic years, Amazon and the online shopping sector in Germany recorded a slight decline in 2022 for the first time, at least when looking at the previous year.
-Compared to the online revenues generated before the coronavirus crisis, the increase is still over 42%.
-The industry expects growth of about three percent for 2024, driven by increasing internet usage, social commerce, and new technologies like augmented reality, which continue to align the online experience with the offline experience.
+Every year, the German Trade Association (HDE) publishes the Online Monitor in collaboration with the Institute for Retail Research (IFH) in Cologne.
+After the significant growth during the pandemic years, Amazon and the online shopping sector in Germany recorded a slight decline for the first time in 2022.
+At least when only the previous year is considered.
+Compared to the online revenues generated before the Corona crisis, the increase is still over 42%.
+And for 2024, the industry expects growth of about three percent again.
+This is driven by increasing internet usage, social commerce, and new technologies like augmented reality, which continue to align the online experience with the offline experience.

-According to the The State of the Amazon Seller Report, most Amazon sellers are also optimistic about the future in 2024.
+According to the The State of the Amazon Seller Report, most Amazon sellers also look positively to the future in 2024.
 58% of all companies are profitable within a year of starting on Amazon, and more than half (54%) of brands and retailers have profit margins of over 20%.

-2. improving existing products or developing new products, and
+2. to improve existing products or develop new products and

-Enterprise companies and manufacturers are concerned about …
+Enterprise companies and manufacturers, on the other hand, are concerned about…

-1. the branding of the company and products (including positioning, packaging, marketing, etc.)
+1. the branding of the company and the products (including positioning, packaging, marketing, etc.)

 2. the expansion of their market share and